 Running from November 11 to November 13, the Asylum Jam wants to send a message: mentally unstable characters and institutions that aid these poor souls are not needed for a proper good video game scare.
 Such games are all over the darn place after all, and have been for years – let’s not add to it, alright?

 Not thereby saying that all games which rely on tired tropes like asylums, characters – whether protagonist or antagonist(s) – or some such are bad.
 Because they aren’t.
 There are just, well, too many.
-Amnesia: The Dark Descent features a protagonist with a mental illness (amnesia) while Nightmare House 2 (personal favorite) takes place in a mental ward.
+Amnesia: The Dark Descent features a protagonist with a mental illness (amnesia) while Nightmare House 2 (a personal favorite) takes place in a mental ward.
 Both horror games, obviously, and both full of what the Asylum Jam isn’t about.
 But… also both great games.

 This jam is to show that you can still create a great horror experience without using inaccurate stereotypes of those who suffer from mental illness, or the institutions that support them in diagnosis and recovery.